ogelbric/PKS/PKS_Login_Information.md

 -rw------- 1 root root 2767 Jul 24 11:29 .kube/config

-#Now I have a brand new kube config file.
+<B>Now I have a brand new kube config file.
 Which can be sent to the developer.
-In my case I pasted it to my mac and fixed up (Mac cant see DNS server in lab) the line
+In my case I pasted it to my mac and fixed up (Mac cant see DNS server in lab) the line</B>

      '''server: https://chevy.lab.local:8443'''
 with